plt3/NBARedZone/README.md

   streams are from a different domain ([bestsolaris.com](https://bestsolaris.com/)), NBARedZone can't control their audio (i.e. mute/unmute each stream programmatically) due to the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy).
-The best way I found around this was to write a small browser extension (in the `chrome_extension` directory) that adds a `Window.postMessage()` handler to bestsolaris.com pages to mute/unmute streams.
+The best way I found around this was to write a small browser extension (in the `browser_extension` directory) that adds a `Window.postMessage()` handler to bestsolaris.com pages to mute/unmute streams.
   This works well, but obviously requires installing an extension, which may be more effort than some users may like.
 If not using the browser extension, you must click on the volume control for each